mrthlinh/FIFA-World-Cup-Prediction/README.md

 - What is a good-form / bad-form team?

 4. Is ratio-odd usually right?
 How much are they likely to be correct?
-    For this question, we use the average odd getting from [Bet Odd][Source 4] before matches.
+    For this question, we use the average odd getting from [Bet Odd][2] before matches.

     ![](https://github.com/mrthlinh/FIFA-World-Cup-Prediction/blob/master/pic/avg_odd_win.png)